Battle of Anadan: Events

 At dusk on 29 July, First Lieutenant Rifaat Khali, commander of the Conquest Brigade in the area, mobilized 150 fighters to seize control of the Anadan checkpoint, a strategic location linking the city of Aleppo 5 km to the south with the Turkish border to the north, which the FSA used as a source for supplies.
 The battle took place concurrently with the first night and day of the Battle of Aleppo itself.

 FSA fighters surrounded the checkpoint as night fell and began an assault against the garrisoned troops and besieged them.
 A force of 50 fighters out of an initial 150 fighters took part at first, using RPGs, machine guns, and assault rifles.
 The besieged government soldiers called in artillery strikes from batteries based in Aleppo city, which pounded areas surrounding the checkpoint, striking nearby villages where FSA fighters were located, in a last-ditch effort to force the FSA to disengage, but failed to do so.
 Three hours after the attack began, a loyalist helicopter arrived and circled the area, but had little effect on the battle.
 The lack of reinforcements for the government soldiers during the whole ten hours led to speculation that the Syrian army was under significant military pressure in other areas of Aleppo.

-An FSA operated BMP-1 armoured personnel carrier supported the fighters, as they assaulted the base, firing at least 70 rounds into the checkpoint.
+An FSA operated BMP-1 infantry fighting vehicles supported the fighters, as they assaulted the base, firing at least 70 rounds into the checkpoint.
 After ten hours of fighting, some of the government soldiers were able to break out and flee.
 At least six of them were killed and 25 others captured.
 The FSA lost four fighters, and an unknown number were wounded.